-- Student financial aid is moved from the Ministry for Education and Culture to the Ministry of Social Affairs and Health. - The level of the student financial aid is tied to an index. - The provider supplement to the study grant should be increased to a sufficient level. - The general housing benefit is granted on an individual basis. - The student loan is not considered income when the need for welfare benefits is evaluated. - The conditions of the student loan compensation only consider months when the student has received student financial aid, for the compensation awarded while the person is still studying. - There is a maximum for the rent level of the student loan.
+- Student financial aid is moved from the Ministry for Education and Culture to the Ministry of Social Affairs and Health. - The general housing benefit is granted on an individual basis. - The student loan is not considered income when the need for welfare benefits is evaluated. - The conditions of the student loan compensation only consider months when the student has received student financial aid, for the compensation awarded while the person is still studying. - There is a maximum for the rent level of the student loan. - The study grant is increased while Finland goes over to a basic income. - Students are engaged in the reform of social security and possible trials. - The demand for a minimum of 20 study credits per academic year in order to receive study grant is eliminated. - The annual income limit for student financial aid is raised so that it is possible for a student who receives aid for nine months within a calendar year to earn 18,000 euros without the income affecting the aid.

-569 Student meals and the meal subsidy
+Student meals and the meal subsidy

-570 Student meals must be available to all students.
-It is important that the student meals are of high quality,

-571 healthy, affordable, varied, as well as produced in a sustainable fashion, with consideration of dietary needs.

-572 Student meals are an important support for promoting public health and sustainable development.
-Student

-573 meals should encourage a vegetarian diet and guide towards less consumption of meat and less food waste.
+Student meals must be available to all students.
+It is important that the student meals are of high quality, healthy, affordable, varied, as well as produced in a sustainable fashion, with consideration of dietary needs.
+Student meals are an important support for promoting public health and sustainable development.
+Student meals should encourage a vegetarian diet and guide towards less consumption of meat and less food waste.

-575 Student meals are supported through subsidised meals.
-The universities must be aware of their responsibility 576 for organising meals for students and staff.
-They must also carry their responsibility by continuing to pay for 577 the costs for investments and appliances for the student restaurants as well as for rent for facilities.
-For student 578 restaurants operating in facilities that are not within the higher education institution, support may still be 579 granted in the form of an extra grant per meal.
-This is compensation for the cost of facilities and permanent 580 appliances.
+Student meals are supported through subsidised meals.
+The universities must be aware of their responsibility for organising meals for students and staff.
+They must also carry their responsibility by continuing to pay for the costs for investments and appliances for the student restaurants as well as for rent for facilities.
+For student restaurants operating in facilities that are not within the higher education institution, support may still be granted in the form of an extra grant per meal.
+This is compensation for the cost of facilities and permanent appliances.
 The maximum price of a student meal may only be increased if also the meal subsidy is increased.